croessner/nauthilus-website/docs/guides/auth-policy-configuration.md

 ## Troubleshooting

-Unknown keys on Lua control or filter entries:
+Unknown keys on Lua environment or subject source entries:

 - Keep Lua script entries to their supported fields such as `name` and `script_path`.
 - Express operation scope, auth-state scheduling, and start order in `auth.policy.checks`.